grugnog/web/README.md

 ## API

 In order to use the application you need to make sure you have the [A11yWatch](https://github.com/A11yWatch/a11ywatch) system running locally.
-This central project starts all the services needed for the project.
 View the [compose](https://github.com/A11yWatch/a11ywatch/blob/master/docker-compose.yml) file to see the micro services used.

 ## Environment